prasad93901/prasad93901/README.md

 - 👀 I’m interested in HardWare jobs like VERILOG & EMBEDDED SYSTEM.
 - 🌱 I’m currently learning verilog RTL Challenge
 - 💞️ I’m looking to collaborate on Verilog projects & RTL Challenges.
-- 📫 How to reach me https://github.com/prasad93901
+- 📫 How to reach me https://github.com/prasad93901 and https://www.linkedin.com/in/thamatam-guruprasad-803044242/
 - 😄 Pronouns: (He/Him)
 - ⚡ Fun fact: The population of the Earth is estimated to be around 8 billion people, but there are more than 10 quintillion individual ants alive at any given time!